pipersjames/T3A1/README.md

 #### Q5	With reference to one of your own projects, discuss what knowledge or skills were required to complete your project, and to overcome challenges

+The Project I will mention is the T1A3.
+I build a Stocktake terminal application

+1. Project management, and methodololigy
+In term 1 I was tasked to build a terminal application.
+To even begin the project I needed to understand basic development patterns (agile methodoligy) and use a project management tool.
+I opted for Trello and layed out the project into tasks for completion.
+2. Git version control and record keeping
+After laying out the general direction of the project I setup a remote repository on github and started pushed the local code that I started with to it.
+This was to start a pattern of recordkeeping.
+3. WSL - Ubuntu
+Considering the application was for the terminal it was important to gather an understanding of terminal commands.
+In my case bash commands to move around and create folders etc. This was made easier with the use of visual studio code.
+4. Shell scripting, virtual environment
+I wrote a shell script to initialize the application so I had to gain the knowledge what a shell script was as well as the commands to achieve what I needed.
+The purpose of the shell script was to create a virtual environment and start the application, so I had to understand the why that was important as well as how different versions of software could affect the working of the application.
+As well as how packages would be installed inside of the virtual environment to keep it consistant across machines using the application.
+5. Javascript
+The core of the program was written in python so I needed to learn that.
+- Functions, how to make my own as well as what inbuilt functions and methods already existed in python.
+- Control flow.
+The main loop hold the menu which would access different parts of the program.
+Using logical operators, loops, if statements, try blocks etc. I was able to manipulate the flow of the program to suit the needs of the user.
+- CSV and file manipulation - Rudementary understanding of document manipulation.
+This was touched on during classwork but I had to go to the internet/chatGPT to gain a better understanding of this to overcome the issue of data storage.
+- imports and package management
+Need to understand what is available in the core of python that I could import direct and that which I needed to find and add.
+Also understand how to add and use and read documentation for implementing it.
+Tabulate is a example of this from outside core python used in my application.
+- Styling - I wanted to implement different colours and styling so I also learnt a bit about ANSI escape codes.
+As well as the tabulate module to show the tables in nicer way.
+- Improve user experience - I learnt about the time module to give users more time to read actions taking place before resetting the terminal.
+6. Documentation
+The process of documenting all of the functionality of the program was a skillset needed to ensure that users understood the program and it's uses.
+I did this in the readme.md
+7. Testing
+I had to develop a strong testing mindset to make sure that all of the functionality that I was developing actually worked.
+Pytest was used to setup automated tests designed for core functionality but I also did quite a bit of manual testing.

 ---

 ---

 #### Q6	With reference to one of your own projects, evaluate how effective your knowledge and skills were for this project, and suggest changes or improvements for future projects of a similar nature

+Looking at the same T1A3 project.
+I believe my skillset on the onset of project was sufficient leaving enough room for me to grow and learn new things throughout.

+I would say I had a basic understanding of Project management, Git version control, WSL terminal commands, JavaScript but was lacking in testing and documentation processes.

 ---